SilasBerger/teaching-website/README.md

-# Website
+# classrooms.app
 My teaching website, built on the basis of the [teaching-dev](https://github.com/GBSL-Informatik/teaching-dev) project.
-Visit at [https://gbsl.silasberger.ch/](https://gbsl.silasberger.ch/).
+Visit at [classrooms.app](https://classrooms.app/).

 ## Quickstart
 First, make sure you have [nvm](https://github.com/nvm-sh/nvm) installed.
 Clone this repository, `cd` into it and run `nvm use`.
 Then, run `yarn install`.